 Laminitis

-* Own research * * [Robin] (http://www.hoefnatuurlijk.nl/nl/robin.html) is a pony that, despite all the good care, got laminated time and time again for no apparent cause.
-We therefore asked the vet to measure the glucose and insulin levels.
+Own research Robin is a pony that, despite all the good care, got laminated time and time again for no apparent cause.
+We therefore asked the vet to measure glucose and insulin levels.
 As a control, we subjected two of our own horses to exactly the same measurements.
 All horses were offered a normal amount of hay two hours in advance.
-We got the following values back from the vet: *
+We got the following values back from the vet:

 |

 Insulin resistance is something that has only recently been discovered in horses, but the link with laminitis was immediately apparent.
-Field and Jeffcott found that horses that have been laminitis are less able to process glucose (sugar) and suffer from insulin levels 4 times higher than normal, indicating insulin resistance.
+Field and Jeffcott found that laminitic horses have less ability to process glucose (sugar) and suffer from insulin levels that are 4 times higher than normal, indicating insulin resistance.

 Susceptibility to laminitis is therefore the most common symptom.
-The horse will be able to get laminitis at the slightest or slightest degree.
+The horse will become laminitis at the slightest or slightest degree.
 Problems with the feet are also the most common complication in people with type II diabetes.
 Circulation is disrupted and tissues are easily inflamed.

-Despite the fact that insulin resistance and laminitis show a clear relationship, it is not yet clear exactly * why * this relationship exists.
-Dr. C.C.
-Pollit from the Veterinary Department at the University of Queensland in Australia; has done a lot of research on laminitis that showed that laminitis is associated with altered glucose metabolism in the cells of the white line of the hoof.
-Another researcher, Johnson, thinks the glucose intolerance causes changes in blood vessels in a way similar to how diabetes affects human blood vessels.
+Despite the fact that insulin resistance and laminitis show a clear relationship, it is not yet clear exactly why this relationship exists.
+Dr. CC Pollit of the Veterinary Department at the University of Queensland in Australia has conducted extensive research on laminitis that has shown that laminitis is associated with altered glucose metabolism in the cells of the white line of the hoof.
+Another researcher, Johnson, thinks that the glucose intolerance causes changes in the blood vessels in a way that is similar to how diabetes affects human blood vessels.

-In addition to the change in the glucose metabolism in the white line, the horse also becomes more sensitive to quickly digestible sugars in the diet, such as [fructan] (* fructans) in the grass.
-Horses with insulin resistance will therefore react much more strongly to weather conditions that lead to an increased fructan content in the grass.
+In addition to the change in the glucose metabolism in the white line, the horse also becomes more sensitive to quickly digestible sugars in the diet, such as fructan in the grass.
+Horses with insulin resistance will therefore react much more violently to weather conditions that lead to an increased fructan content in the grass.
 These horses are also more likely to become laminitis from molasses in the concentrate.

-- You can read more about laminitis on our page about [laminitis] (https://www.hoefnatuurlijk.nl/nl/founder.html). *
+You can read more about laminitis on our page about laminitis .

 Weight issues

 Most horses suffering from insulin resistance are overweight.
-The consistently high insulin levels make it impossible to break down fat, which keeps these horses overweight, even when on a strict diet.
+The consistently high insulin level makes it impossible to break down fat, which keeps these horses overweight, even though they are on a strict diet.
 It is striking that the fat is mainly concentrated at the mane comb, tail set and flanks.
 The "hard neck" is typical of horses suffering from insulin resistance.

 This often involves a vicious circle: An insulin level that is too high ensures that fat is preserved, but the fatter the animal is, the more insulin it needs.